lwjglgamedev/lwjglbook-bookcontents-leg/chapter15/chapter15.md

 }
 ```

 You can see that we have two additional methods.
 The first one, named ```getDiagonalZCoord```, calculates the $$z$$ coordinate of the diagonal given a $$x$$ position and two vertices.
 The other one, named ```getWorldHeight```, is used to retrieve the height of the triangle vertices, the $$y$$ coordinate.
-When the terrain mesh is constructed the height of each vertex is precalculated and stored, we only need to translate it to world coordinates.
+When the terrain mesh is constructed the height of each vertex is pre-calculated and stored, we only need to translate it to world coordinates.

-Ok, so we have the triangle coordinates that the current position is in, finally we are ready to calculate terrain height at current position.
+Ok, so we have the triangle coordinates that the current position is in.
+Finally, we are ready to calculate terrain height at current position.
 How can we do this ?
 Well, our triangle is contained in a plane, and a plane can be defined by three points, in this case, the three vertices that define a triangle.

 The plane equation is as follows:
 $$a\cdot x+b\cdot y+c\cdot z+d=0$$